Check this out:

 Where to Find Pension Advice

-It doesn’t matter if you’re thinking about opening a pension pot, looking to transfer your pension scheme or are close to retirement and considering various options.
-You can get reliable, straightforward and free pension advice from websites like the Pensions Advisory Service.
+It doesn’t matter if you’re thinking about opening a pension pot, looking to transfer your pension scheme, or are close to retirement and considering various options.
+You can get reliable, straightforward, and free pension advice from websites like the Pensions Advisory Service.

 That’s just one side of the story,

 You should, however, ensure that you’re fully clued-up when you’re making pension decisions and seek further assistance if you need it.
-If you’re particular about free advice, be sure to consult a certified independent financial advisor (IFA) who’ll walk you through everything you need to know.
-If you want to transfer you defined benefits or defined contribution pensions worth over £500,000, then the IFA will be your best bet.
+If you’re particular about free advice, be sure to consult a certified independent financial advisor1 (IFA) who’ll walk you through everything you need to know.
+If you want to transfer your defined benefits or defined contribution pensions worth over £500,000, then the IFA will be your best bet.